 This town is an excellent destination for digital nomads who wish to live close to San Jose and are lovers of huge crowds of people.
-Among the major pros include numerous and upscale housing choices, and being situated just an hour away from San Jose.
-Besides, there is wildlife, sparkling nightlife, excellent and fast internet, and great accessibility even without a car.
+Among the major pros include numerous upscale housing choices, and is situated just an hour away from San Jose.
+Besides, there is wildlife, sparkling nightlife, excellent fast internet, and great accessibility even without a car.

 Cost of living for digital nomads in Costa Rica